jasonnerothin/jasonnerothin.github.io/2015-05-07-multiple-cloud-foundries.md

 layout: post
 ---
 <link rel='stylesheet' href='../css/markdown7.css'/>
-## Application Orchestration Across Multiple Cloud Foundry Providers - Part 1
+## Application Orchestration for Cloud Foundry : Part 1

 > **Big Idea** <br/>
 > This multi-part series describes how to orchestrate an application across more than one Cloud Foundry PaaS provider.